Analysis | A vivid reminder that the threat to American democracy remains

 “They're persecuting a lot of those people,” the former president said of those who had been arrested.

-He did grudgingly then admit that some of those arrested were more problematic, just as he once grudgingly admitted that not all immigrants were criminals and just as he once grudgingly admitted that there were some White nationalists involved in Charlottesville.
+He did grudgingly then admit that some of those arrested were more problematic, just as he once grudgingly admitted that not all immigrants were criminals and just as he once grudgingly admitted that there were some white nationalists involved in Charlottesville.
 But now, as on those occasions, his most immediate assessment of what happened reveals his most honest opinion.
 Just as the reporting at the time indicated, Trump approved of the storming of the Capitol.

 By itself, this is a problematic position for a former president to hold, much less to espouse publicly.
 It’s a whitewashing of the events of that day, events that left five people dead and that led to the injury of hundreds of police officers unlucky enough not to receive kisses and hugs.
 The litany of law enforcement injuries is probably familiar to you now — concussions, bruises, a heart attack, death — and tells a very different and more accurate story than the one Trump offered.